servicebinding/spec/README.md

 If a `ServiceBinding` specifies `.spec.workload.containers` and a `MappingContainer` specifies a `name` expression, the resolved name **MUST** limit which containers in the workload are bound.
 If either key is not defined, the container **SHOULD** be bound.

 An implementation **MUST** create empty values at locations referenced by [Restricted JSONPaths](#restricted-jsonpath) that do not exist on the workload resource.
-Values referenced by JSONPaths in both the `MappingTemplate` and `MappingContainer`s **MUST** be mutated by a `ServiceBinding` reconciler as if they were defined directly by a PodTemplateSpec.
+Values referenced by JSONPaths in both the `MappingTemplate` and `MappingContainer` objects **MUST** be mutated by a `ServiceBinding` reconciler as if they were defined directly by a PodTemplateSpec.
 A reconciler **MUST** preserve fields on the workload resource that fall outside the specific fragments and types defined by the mapping.

 # Role-Based Access Control (RBAC)